Call Us Now | Se Habla Español

 Shoplifting Defense

-Florida Ticket Firm and its South Florida criminal defense attorneys help people accused of shoplifting (retail theft), petit theft and petit larceny.
+Florida Ticket Firm and its Florida criminal defense attorneys help people accused of shoplifting (retail theft), petit theft and petit larceny.
 Shoplifting, also known as retail theft, involves taking store merchandise that doesn’t belong to you without paying for it.
 Shoplifting is stealing.
 Shoplifting is a crime.
 The criminal penalties for shoplifting are serious as are the real life penalties and consequences that you could face having a criminal record for misdemeanor shoplifting.

 A person with a criminal record for stealing is automatically out of the running for many jobs in the eyes of many employers.
 Shoplifting is a crime involving dishonesty; it’s a crime involving stealing from someone else.
 Employers want employees who they can trust to look out for the employer and to protect the employer’s property.
 Employers do not want to hire someone who is untrustworthy and who might steal from the employer.